 There are two fantastic options available for those who want to combine both trekking and a helicopter tour.
 Everest Heli treks are now one of the fastest-growing ways to come see the magnificence of the Khumbu Valley, enjoy Sherpa culture, and witness the tallest mountain in the world.
 These treks allow the traveller to hike in, and fly out!
 If visiting the Everest Base Camp is high on the must-do list, but the 15-18 days necessary to fly from home, do the trek, and fly back home is just not feasible, then the Everest Heli Treks are a perfect option.
 The standard Heli trek can shorten this adventure by at least 3-5 days giving most a little wiggle room for transit time, and standard vacation allowances from work.

 To enjoy the Everest Region best, there are two excellent Everest Heli Treks options.
-One is the now-classic Everest Base Camp Heli Trek, and the other is an interesting alternative, the Gokyo and Everest Base Camp Heli Trek.
-Both offer all the same outstanding views, great opportunities to explore Sherpa culture, and ascend to the high elevations of the Himalayan alpine world, but saves your knees from all the downhill, and potentially shortening the total tour time.
+One is the now-classic Everest Base Camp Heli Trek and the other is an interesting alternative, the Gokyo and Everest Base Camp Heli Trek.
+Both offer all the same outstanding views, great opportunities to explore Sherpa culture, and ascend to the high elevations of the Himalayan alpine world, but save your knees from all the downhill, and potentially shortening the total tour time.

 So let’s look at these two glorious and deluxe ways to explore the magical world of the Himalayas.
 To begin with, almost everyone who ever dreams of stepping foot into the mountains is familiar with the Everest Base Camp Trek.
 Now combine this incredible journey with a helicopter ride.
-You will be back to Kathmandu in time to be relaxing in the hotel suite by evening, ready to enjoy delicious cuisines after a hot shower and some clean clothes.
+You will be back in Kathmandu in time to be relaxing in the hotel suite by evening, ready to enjoy delicious cuisines after a hot shower and some clean clothes.

 The Everest Base Camp Heli Trek is a 12-day classic trek to Everest Base Camp combined with a flyout by helicopter tour.
-The highest elevation reached is 5,545 meters, when summiting the popular Kala Patter knoll.
+The highest elevation reached is 5,545 meters when summiting the popular Kala Patter knoll.
 This famous destination on the EBC Trek offers unparalleled views of Mt Everest, and the surrounding peaks like Nuptse, Changtse, and Lhotse.
 Most will do this hike up pre-dawn to watch the first morning rays strike the top of Everest and then slide down to grace the other surrounding peaks.
 Not to mention the clouds can set in midday obstructing any fantastic view.

 Now the really fun part of this trek is the flight back to Kathmandu.
 It is on a chartered helicopter flight leaving from Pheriche (4,250m), the next morning after climbing Kala Patter, and two days after visiting Everest Base Camp.
 But what makes this trek so special besides shortening the length and saving your knees from some major downhill mistreatment?
 Simply it’s getting the best alternative to the normal Everest Base Camp Trek.
 Yes, the perspective of the return trek can be wonderful, but frequently the flights returning from Lukla to Kathmandu can be delayed for hours, or even days, leaving those with limited time sweating and trying to email their boss for a vacation extension.
 Plus, who doesn’t want to “fly like an eagle” as the song goes, above the mighty Himalayas and return to Kathmandu all in time for a relaxing night out before heading home?

 Now, if time isn’t as much of an issue, but the idea of taking a helicopter ride from Everest to Kathmandu just sounds too fantastic to pass up, then there is another interesting option.
 The Everest Base Camp and Gokyo Lakes Heli Trek offer an alternative route to the EBC Trek, one that is slightly more remote.
-This 15-day Gokyo and Everest Base Camp Heli Trek covers the main attractions of Everest Region in a single trek and is a thrilling alternate trek to the Everest Base Camp Trek.
+This 15-day Gokyo and Everest Base Camp Heli Trek covers the main attractions of the Everest Region in a single trek and is a thrilling alternate trek to the Everest Base Camp Trek.
 This trek includes marvellous scenery of some of the highest mountains in the world and provides a look into traditional Sherpa culture with a spectacular helicopter flight back to Kathmandu from Dingboche.
 The highlight of our journey will be Gokyo Ri [5,357m], Cho La Pass [5,420m], Everest Base Camp [5,364m] and Kalapatthar [5,545m] with an awe-inspiring panorama of Everest and nearby peaks, the beautiful Gokyo lakes alongside Ngozumpa Glacier combining with a scenic helicopter ride back to Kathmandu.

 If any of these names sound fairly unfamiliar, that’s because they are an “off the beaten path” option, and can add to the already magical Everest Base Camp Trek experience.